Jaden322/RobloxCoinCollector/README.md

   <img src="https://github.com/Jaden322/RobloxCoinCollector/raw/main/Demo.gif" width="500" />
 </p>

 A Roblox game where players collect coins scattered around the map.
 Made in **Lua** using Roblox Studio.
+Inspired by the coin spawning system in the Roblox game "Murder Mystery 2"

 ---